wombleton/gitlaw-nz/acts/N/Nuclear-Test-Ban Act 1999.md

     (2) Every person who engages in conduct prohibited by subsection (1) commits an offence.

-    (3) Every person who commits an offence against subsection (2) is liable on conviction on indictment to imprisonment for a term not exceeding 10 years or a fine not exceeding $1,000,000\.
+    (3) Every person who commits an offence against subsection (2) is liable on conviction to imprisonment for a term not exceeding 10 years or a fine not exceeding $1,000,000\.

     (4) Nothing in subsections (1) to (3) limits the [New Zealand Nuclear Free Zone, Disarmament, and Arms Control Act 1987][47].

+    Section 5(3): amended, on 1 July 2013, by [section 413][48] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 6 Prohibitions and offences also apply in certain cases outside New Zealand